-Support person present: No

-1. My full name is contact details are known to the Inquiry.
-1962.
-My

-Life before going into care

-- 2. I was born in a place called Kinning Park, near Govan in Glasgow.
-My dad was and my mother was and my mother was a state of the split up when I was a baby.
+Witness Statement of GQI Support person present: No My full name is equal to the linquiry.
+My date of birth is 1962.
+My contact details are known to the Inquiry.
+Life before going into care I was born in a place called Kinning Park, near Govan in Glasgow.
+My dad was and my mother was an and my split up when I was a baby.
 I stayed with my grandmother and my auntie who lived together.
 That was my mum's mum and my mum's oldest sister.
 I was only about eighteen months when that happened and I don't have many memories from that period.
 When I was about five or six we moved to a housing estate in Govan.
-It was quite a bad housing estate, quite notorious, and was known as the 'Wine Alley'. - 3.
+It was quite a bad housing estate, quite notorious, and was known as the 'Wine Alley'.
 My granny was like my mum and I was very close to her.
 I was an innocent wee boy and did everything she told me, I listened to her.
-She died when I was seven and I think it was after that that I went off the rails.
+She died when I was seven and I think it was after that I went off the rails.
 My wee auntie brought me up after that.
-I was looked after and fed and had a safe, secure place to stay when I was with my gran and auntie. - 4.
+I was looked after and fed and had a safe, secure place to stay when I was with my gran and auntie.
 I have two older brothers, who's about nine years older than me and who's about seven years older.
 They stayed with my mother most of the time, and she then met a new man, so I just saw them coming and going really.
 My mother was only living round the corner from us in a high rise flat but I didn't see her that much because